1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 The market is likely to continue confounding investors of all shapes and sizes so it's best to keep an open mind from here." - Ben Carlson

-Which is why I don't speculate about the short-term, but only focus on fundamentals, valuation, and making reasonable and prudent deals with my savings.
+Which is why I don't speculate about the short term, but only focus on fundamentals, valuation, and making reasonable and prudent deals with my savings.

 So let's take a look at the two Phoenix watchlist companies I'm considering buying for my retirement portfolio on Friday.